 The Holy Hill Section of the Wisconsin Way pilgrimage:

-DAY TEN: Slinger to Holy Hill
+DAY ELEVEN: Slinger to Holy Hill

 Conclusion: The Wisconsin Way Pilgrimage